-- (1) The Governor may make such regulations as are contemplated by this Act or as are necessary or expedient for the purposes of this Act. - (2) Without limiting the generality of subsection (1), the regulations may- - (a) provide for the manner of service of notices and proceedings under this Act; and - (b) provide for the imposition of penalties not exceeding \$1 000 if the offender is a natural person and \$5 000 if the offender is a body corporate. - (3) Regulations prescribing matters for the purposes of this Act may prescribe those matters by reference to regulations for the time being in force under the Environment Protection (Sea Dumping) Act 1981 of the Commonwealth as in force for the time being.
+- (b) providing for the imposition of penalties not exceeding \$500. - (2) Regulations prescribing matters for the purposes of this Act may prescribe those matters by reference to regulations for the time being in force under the Environment Protection (Sea Dumping)Act 1981 of the Commonwealth as in force for the time being.